 Children and adults with SM do not choose to be silent in the situations

 in which they cannot speak.
-They genuinely cannot speak because they are
+They genuinely cannot speak because attempting speech

 and adults with Selective Mutism would love to be able to speak in every situation they cannot.

 They are not making their difficulties up, being difficult, rude, antisocial, or anything else.